These museums in Singapore feature rare masterpieces, historical artefacts, thought-provoking paintings and cultural relics.

 11. Indian Heritage Centre

 A cultural centre and museum rolled into one, this establishment celebrates the heritage of Indian Singaporeans.
-Sign up for a walking trail of the bustling Little India precinct, explore the permanent exhibit that traces the history of the Indian community through artefacts and displays, and play traditional Indian games while you’re there.
+Sign up for a walking trail of the bustling Little India precinct.
+Or head straight into the permanent exhibit.
+It traces the history of the Indian community through artefacts and displays.
+Before you leave, try your hand at traditional Indian games while you’re there.

 Indian Heritage Centre, 5 Campbell Lane, Singapore 209924